Gort82/IPA_SW/README.md

-# Input Parameters Authentication via Dynamic Software Watermarking (Reproduction)
+# Input Parameters Authentication through Dynamic Software Watermarking

-This repository is a **reference implementation** of the solution described in:
+This repository is a reference implementation of the solution described in:

 > Pérez Gort, M. L. (2025). *Input parameters authentication through dynamic software watermarking.*
 > Frontiers in Computer Science, 7, 1643075.
 > https://www.frontiersin.org/journals/computer-science/articles/10.3389/fcomp.2025.1643075/full

-The goal is to demonstrate, end-to-end, how **input parameters** can be authenticated using a **dynamic, heap-based watermark graph** that is only reconstructible when the correct parameter values are provided.
+The goal is to demonstrate, end-to-end, how input parameters can be authenticated using a **dynamic, heap-based watermark graph** that is only reconstructible when the correct parameter values are provided.

 ## What this code implements